dwhenson/personal-site/src/projects/manage.md

 roles: "Interaction Design / Front End Development"
 stack: "HTML / CSS / JS"
 external: "https://frontendmentor-manage.vercel.app/"
-background: "This project was a challenge from [Frontend Mentor](https://www.frontendmentor.io).
+background: "This project was a challenge from <a href='https://www.frontendmentor.io'>Frontend Mentor</a>.
 The carousel is problematic.
 It's not accessible, and the buttons for changing the image shown are too small.
 This is in line with the design.
-I used [Siema](https://github.com/pawelgrzybek/siema) for the carousel.
+I used <a href='https://github.com/pawelgrzybek/siema'>Siema</a> for the carousel.
 But even the creator notes 'I consider carousels as an anti-pattern and I would suggest you to find a better UI pattern than carousel for your current project.'
 I would agree. "

 # Images
 portfolio: